 - Evaluating the Group's accounting policy to recognise exploration and evaluation assets using the requirements of AASB 6; - We assessed the Group's determination of its areas of interest for consistency with the definition in the accounting standard.
 This involved analysing the licenses in which the Group holds an interest and the exploration programmes planned for those for consistency with documentation such as license related technical conditions and planned work programmes; - Assessing the Group's current rights to tenure for each area of interest by corroborating the ownership of the relevant licence to government registers or other underlying documentation such as agreements in place with third parties.
-We also tested for compliance with licence conditions, such as minimum expenditure requirements on a sample of licenses; - We tested the Group's additions to E&E for the year by evaluating a statistical sample of recorded expenditure for consistency to invoices from third parties or other underlying documentation; - For the sample identified above, checking the nature of the expenditure for consistency with its classification as exploration and evaluation assets in accordance with the Group's accounting policy and the requirements of the accounting standard;
+We also tested for compliance with licence conditions, such as minimum expenditure requirements on a sample of licenses; - We tested the Group's additions to E&E for the year by evaluating a statistical sample of recorded expenditure for consistency to invoices from third parties or other underlying documentation; - For the samples identified above, checking the nature of the expenditure for consistency with its classification as exploration and evaluation assets in accordance with the Group's accounting policy and the requirements of the accounting standard; - Testing the completeness of exploration and evaluation expenditure recorded in the twelvemonth period by checking payments recorded since 31 December 2021 for evidence of the timing of the transactions.
+For this procedure, we selected our sample from the Group's payments since balance date, trade payable schedule and unprocessed invoices post balance date, and the underlying documentation of the transaction; - We analysed the Group's determination of recoupment through successful development and exploitation of the area by evaluating the Group's documentation of planned future/continuing activities including work programmes and project and corporate continuation of activities in each area of interest; and budgets for each area of interest;